Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 William Priddle, the F. W. Woolworth & Co.
 Ltd. architect behind virtually all of the pre-war store design, and mastermind behind the Liverpool "Cathedral"

-In 1923 the Woolworth Board set a new challenge.
-It fell to their Property Department and Construction Team bring the plan to life.
+In 1923 the Board set a new challenge, which the Property and Construction teams had to bring to life.
 They had to juggle three priorities:

 • expanding faster, trebling the rate of openings